guilhermeandraschko/auto-create-pr/README.md

 ### Audience

-People that uses github and JIRA.
+People that uses Github and JIRA.

 ### Context